Blackened Tofu with Kale & Quinoa

 Blackened Tofu seared with a spicy cajun-creole style seasoning and served with savory sauteed kale and quinoa makes a quick & easy weeknight or weekend meal ready in 30 minutes!

-Blackened tofu features tender slabs of tofu dredged in a cajun style seasoning and cooked until blackened and crispy.
+Blackened tofu features tender slabs of tofu dredged in a flavorful cajun-style seasoning and cooked until blackened and crispy on the outside, while tender on the inside.

-And then there’s quinoa, my favorite grain of all time, making an appearance and rounding out this meal with added fiber and protein.
+For a grain, quinoa is my favorite of all time.
+It rounds out this meal with added fiber and protein.

 How To Make Blackened Tofu

-• Cook in flat bottom skillet until blackened and crispy on each side as shown below.
+- Cook in a flat bottom skillet until blackened and crispy on each side, as shown below.

 What Is The Best Tofu For This Recipe?

-My favorite tofu for this blackened tofu recipe is super firm high protein tofu.
+My favorite tofu for this blackened tofu recipe is super firm high-protein tofu.
 It’s solid, making the texture firmer and ‘meaty’.
-Another plus, because it’s so solid it doesn’t need to be pressed, just open the package and cut into slabs.
-After trying firm, extra firm and high protein tofu (if available in your area), the latter wins hands down and makes a world of difference!
+Another plus is that it is so solid it doesn’t need to be pressed.
+Just open the package and cut it into slabs.
+After trying firm, extra firm, and high-protein tofu (if available in your area), the latter wins hands down and makes a world of difference!

 Why Is Cornstarch In The Seasoning?

-Adding cornstarch to seasoning mix keeps the spices from clumping.
-And it helps the mixture stick to the tofu, creating a crust while cooking.
-If you don’t have it on hand, no worries you’ll be fine without it.
+Adding cornstarch to the seasoning mix keeps the spices from clumping.
+It also helps the mixture stick to the tofu, creating a crust while cooking.
+If you don’t have it on hand, no worries – you’ll be fine without it.
 I’ve made this several times without cornstarch with no issues.

 What To Serve With Blackened Tofu?